 Definitely.
-I’m a huge Carl Sagan fan and think the ultimate (and literal!) example of this idea is that of the Gold Record on the Voyager Spacecraft.
-Rather than type out the details, I’ve used excerpts from a piece on the Gold Record that WNYC’s Radiolab produced as the intro/outro of my mixtape.
-Hearing Ann Druyan (Sagan’s widow and fellow collaborator on the project) tell this tale is one of my favorite things of all time and I think everyone should get the story straight from her!
+I’m a huge Carl Sagan fan and think the ultimate (and literal!) example of this idea is that of the Golden Record on the Voyager spacecraft.
+Rather than type out the details, I’ve used excerpts from a piece on the Golden Record that WNYC’s Radiolab produced as the intro/outro of my mixtape.
+Hearing Ann Druyan, Sagan’s widow and fellow collaborator on the project, tell this tale is one of my favorite things of all time and I think everyone should get the story straight from her!

-I have so many dorky music tattoos which I’ve been getting since I was a teen (thank god I had “decent” taste back then!).
-When I became aware of the “Gold Record” story about five years ago I was totally obsessed with it and figured I should add it to the arms.
+I have so many dorky music tattoos which I’ve been getting since I was a teen.
+Thank god I had “decent” taste back then!
+When I became aware of the Golden Record story about five years ago, I was totally obsessed with it and figured I should add it to the arms.
 I really do think it’s one of the heaviest musical ideas of all time and I’m proud to carry around a constant reminder of its existence.

 NERD ALERT: A tattoo of the etching that’s on the Voyager gold record.

-As a dude who spent his late teenage years working at a record shop and his 20’s working at record labels, I never knew that vinyl left because I’ve been selling it to people quite consistently for the better half of my life!
-This “increase” has been everyone’s favorite thing to talk about in recent years– I’ve always been a big believer in the “Say something once, why say it again?” lyric from “Psycho Killer” by the Talking Heads: Meaning, I’m kinda over this topic (…and don’t even get me started on Record Store Day!) and would much rather spend my energy looking for killer records than add anything more to a conversation that already has plenty of voices and opinions…
+As a dude who spent his late teenage years working at a record shop and his twenties working at record labels, I never knew that vinyl left because I’ve been selling it to people quite consistently for the better half of my life!
+This “increase” has been everyone’s favorite thing to talk about in recent years.
+I’ve always been a big believer in the “Say something once, why say it again?” lyric from “Psycho Killer” by the Talking Heads: Meaning, I’m kinda over this topic…and don’t even get me started on Record Store Day!
+I would much rather spend my energy looking for killer records than add anything more to a conversation that already has plenty of voices and opinions.

 Obsessed with Terry Riley, especially these two soundtracks.

 I’m a massive Riley fan.
-He was one of my first introductions to a whole world of avant-garde/minimal composers who shaped the later half of my 20′s (Steve Reich, John Cage, David Behrman, La Monte Young, Harold Budd, etc).
-The two records I zero’d in on during our session were a few soundtracks he did that I’ve spent an insane amount of time spinning at home.
+He was one of my first introductions to a whole world of avant-garde/minimal composers who shaped the later half of my twenties.
+(Steve Reich, John Cage, David Behrman, La Monte Young, Harold Budd, etc.) The two records I zeroed in on during our session were a few soundtracks he did that I’ve spent an insane amount of time spinning at home.
 I especially love the tune “In The Summer” off the Lifespan soundtrack.
-I think I first heard it on an Animal Collective tour and it’s been a late-night summer bummer staple ever since I was able to track down a copy (I put it on my mixtape…)
+I think I first heard it on an Animal Collective tour and it’s been a late-night summer bummer staple ever since I was able to track down a copy (I put it on my mix tape.)

 My obsession runs so deep that I wouldn’t even know how to keep it a secret if I tried!
-Music is all I think about (with a bit of film thrown in for good measure).
-Even when I have non-musical ideas, or interactions I’m relating it all back to music in my head.
+Music is all I think about, with a bit of film thrown in for good measure.
+Even when I have non-musical ideas or interactions, I’m relating it all back to music in my head.
 I wake up with it already spinning through my brain and it’s still there swirling around ‘til the moment I fall asleep.
-A certain girl once jokingly called me Mu-Zach when we were young and that’s just the way it was (and still is).
+A certain girl once jokingly called me Mu-Zach when we were young and that’s just the way it was, and still is.

-I’ve definitely developed a specific method for stores I visit regularly, but when I’m travelling or on tour and visiting shops I don’t hit regularly (or have never hit), I always start with the new arrivals bins and move on over to the big dawg wall records.
-After that, if I’ve got the time—I hit just about every bin in the whole store (see my comments above about being a “genre-less” collector)!
-Of course I close out the dig by doing my best to creep into any stacks of recent acquisitions that haven’t been priced yet or a possible “back room”.
-I also love getting recommendations from employees whos taste I have grown to trust—my favorite question to ask these folks when hitting the counter with a stack is “what did I miss?”.
+I’ve definitely developed a specific method for stores I visit regularly, but when I’m travelling or on tour and visiting shops I don’t hit regularly or have never hit, I always start with the new arrivals bins and move on over to the big dawg wall records.
+After that, if I’ve got the time, I hit just about every bin in the whole store!
+(See my comments above about being a “genre-less” collector.)
+Of course I close out the dig by doing my best to creep into any stacks of recent acquisitions that haven’t been priced yet or a possible back room.
+I also love getting recommendations from employees whose taste I have grown to trust.
+My favorite question to ask these folks when hitting the counter with a stack is, “What did I miss?”

-I spent most of my teens and early 20’s ripping them apart, but I’ve found that the internet has kinda killed off the glory days of finding completely insane shit in there (it’s so easy for anyone to know exactly what everything’s worth), so it’s definitely lower on the list these days.
-That said, there are totally still some secret spots that will always produce $1 gold….but I’ll be keeping quiet on those!
+I spent most of my teens and early twenties ripping them apart, but I’ve found that the internet has kinda killed off the glory days of finding completely insane shit in there.
+It’s so easy for anyone to know exactly what everything’s worth, so it’s definitely lower on the list these days.
+That said, there are totally still some secret spots that will always produce $1 gold, but I’ll be keeping quiet on those!

-A: There are two types of dollar bin records– the one that’s worth a shit-load more than a dollar which you find in a dollar bin (and pray nobody behind the counter gets curious and dials it up on Collectors Frenzy before they cash you out) and the one that’s in the dollar bin because it’s only worth a dollar.
-My favorite dollar bin record that’s only worth a dollar is probably a beater copy of Led Zep IV.
+There are two types of dollar bin records: the one that’s worth a shit-load more than a dollar which you find in a dollar bin and pray nobody behind the counter gets curious and dials it up on Collectors Frenzy before they cash you out and the one that’s in the dollar bin because it’s only worth a dollar.
+My favorite dollar bin record that’s only worth a dollar is probably a beater copy of Led Zeppelin IV.
 “Battle Of Evermore” will always be one of my favorite jams ever and repeated childhood listening of “Going To California” is probably why I’m e-speaking to you from there and loving every moment of it.

 I’m a massive advocate of music as therapy and more than half the records in my collection are there for some kind of comfort factor!
-My dad wasn’t in the picture when I was a kid and I had a step-dad later in life that didn’t exactly work out either.
-These past few years since trading in the bottle for running & cycling (and moving to the beach—all of these factors lend themselves to heavy reflection!), I’ve come to realize that I may have subconsciously pieced together a father figure out of the words and wisdom found on a lot of these records– which could also possibly explain the mysterious start of my collecting as a teenager?
+My dad wasn’t in the picture when I was a kid and I had a stepdad later in life that didn’t exactly work out either.
+These past few years since moving to the beach and trading in the bottle for running & cycling (all of these factors lend themselves to heavy reflection), I’ve come to realize that I may have subconsciously pieced together a father figure out of the words and wisdom found on a lot of these records, which could also possibly explain the mysterious start of my collecting as a teenager?
 Dunno.
-It’s definitely a heavy idea and one I’m still sorting out, but I can think of handfuls of major decisions that were guided primarily by the lyrics of a stranger and there have been endless situations where I’ve leaned on ideas found in these records for courage—and I’ll continue to lean on them.
+It’s definitely a heavy idea and one I’m still sorting out but I can think of handfuls of major decisions that were guided primarily by the lyrics of a stranger and there have been endless situations where I’ve leaned on ideas found in these records for courage and I’ll continue to lean on them.